lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Replicate the CNT along *x* and *y*, and equilibrate the system to create a nanoporous membrane made of multiple CNTs.
+    Replicate the CNT along *x* and *y*, and equilibrate the system to create a membrane made of multiple CNTs.
     Then, apply a shear deformation along *xy*.

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/membrane-dark.png